 Let’s take Marriott Rewards as an example.
 You can book a weekend night in a lowest category property (Category 1) for just 10,000 points per night, or a hotel in category 2 from just 15,000 points.

 High earning credit cards can earn you multiple points per dollar spent at supermarkets and on other saoend.
 This means that you’re essentially earning a weekend night at a Category 1 Marriott property quickly on your grocery spend – not bad!

 5 – Hold elite hotel status?
 Get even more value from your award booking

 Those who hold elite hotel status can unlock additional value from hotel award bookings.
 Depending on the tier you hold, elite membership can unlock valuable perks like executive lounge access, breakfast, late checkouts and / or room upgrades.
 These benefits can save you significant money when you travel.

 If you don’t yet hold elite hotel status, you might be surprised to find out that it can be quite easy to obtain.
 Some credit cards offer it as a card member benefit.
-The American Express Platinum Card currently offers Starwood Preferred Guest Gold (mapping to Marriott Gold until August 2018).
+The American Express Platinum Card currently offers Starwood Preferred Guest Gold, which maps to Marriott Gold Elite.
 And as we’ve previously written about here, you could also choose to purchase Accor Gold status for a very reasonable fee via the Ibis Business card.